 As always, the best plan is the plan made.
 It doesn’t matter whether you upgrade it or if you have to modify it, but if you fail to plan, then you plan to fail.

 So every dream, every passion, every desire follows with the plan because that’s where your brain gets excited.
 Your brain goes “yeah!
 We got a plan!”.
-Now you can believe yourself.
+Now you can believe in yourself.

 You set big goals and dreams and you have desires, but you don’t achieve it because you didn’t set the plan in the first place.
 You didn’t do the details and then you stop believing you can do it.

 And then you do the biggest tragedy.
 You stopped dreaming.
 You stopped hoping.
 You stopped stretching yourself.
 You stopped listening to your GPS or your God Placement System that says you’ve been put here on a divine assignment.
 And your assignment may change over years.

-Guess what, your assignment that you have 50 years ago maybe different from the assignment that you have today.
-Your job is to turn down the volume in your head–the volume of judgement, the volume of fear, the volume of worry, the volume of perfection.
+Guess what, your assignment that you have 50 years ago may be different from the assignment that you have today.
+Your job is to turn down the volume in your head–the volume of judgment, the volume of fear, the volume of worry, the volume of perfection.
 Turn down the volume in your head and turn up the volume in your intuition and your soul reflex, and that God placement system, in that heart space.
 Turn up the volume in that place and say “what do I want?”